-It’s been a long time coming, but there’s no denying that Miami is now a world-class city.
+It’s been a long time coming, but there’s no denying that Miami has transformed itself into a world-class city and one of the premier beachside hotspots in North America.
 The revitalized urban core features everything from preserved Art Deco beauties built during the 1930s to the soaring glass skyscrapers glistening under the Florida sunshine.
 Between the beachfront luxury of Bal Harbour, couture-filled streets of the Wynwood and latin flair of Little Havana, Miami has emerged with its own vibrant personality.
-The sparkling shores, aquamarine waters and energetic atmosphere of South Beach and Miami Beach have been immortalized forever, while whimsical motifs and colorful buildings throughout the city only serve to elevate the outdoor spoils.
+The sparkling shores, aquamarine waters and energetic atmosphere of both South Beach and Miami Beach have been immortalized in pop culture forever, while whimsical motifs and colorful buildings throughout the city only serve to elevate the outdoor spoils.
 When you consider all this, it’s no wonder Miami has been the premiere tropical playground for the world’s trendsetters for many decades.
 Let the extravagance and indulgence of the Magic City charm you.

 Where to Stay